 While diagnostic tests are crucial for identifying infertility issues, they are not necessary for all cases.
 Therefore, it is important for the patient to be aware so that they may not have to undergo expensive and uncomfortable tests unless absolutely essential.
 At the same time, the fertility specialist also needs guide the patient in an honest and open manner.

-Gaudium IVF is the top IVF clinic in Delhi where patients are offered comprehensive fertility treatment and gynaecological care.
+Gaudium IVF is the top IVF Centre in Delhi where patients are offered comprehensive fertility treatment and gynaecological care.
 From diagnostic testing to high-tech Assisted Reproductive Techniques, the clinic offers everything under one roof.
 Contact here for free second opinion from Dr Manika Khanna, the leading infertility specialist in Delhi.